melmelz/intr2002-bonus-mel/README.md

-# intr2002-bonus-mel
+# 1st repo experience

-1st repo experience
+1st attempt using Codespace and Pages.